Carberra/docs/docs/guidelines/discord.rst

     - Only directly mention members who are currently helping you.
     - Only mention a helper role once per case, and only after waiting 30 minutes.
 #.
 Respect the opinions of others.
 Debate is fine, but keep it civil.
+#.
+Do not send content which contains material that could trigger medical conditions or cause damage to others, such as earrape or flashing visuals.

 Reporting violations
 ====================